jaimetur/PhotoMigrator/README.md

        you will lost your original unzipped files!!!.
 Use only if you keep the original zipped files or you have disk space limitations and you don't mind to lost your original unzipped files.
+-fd, --find-duplicates-in-folders <DUPLICATES_FOLDER(s)>
+       Specify the Folder(s) where you want to find duplicates.
+If found any duplicates within the list of folders given, the file in the first folder will be kept and the others will me moved or deleted according to the flag '-da, --duplicates-action' -da, --duplicates-action ['list', 'move', 'remove']
+       Specify what to do with duplicates files found.

 ----------------------------------------------------------------------------------------------------------------------------
 ```